grolang/gro/README.md

 ## Status

-Version 0.7.1, released 21 October 2017.
+Version 0.7.2, released on 30 October 2017.

-All functionality documented below is implemented in 0.7.1.
+All functionality documented in the wiki is implemented.

 ## License